 Steve Jobs net worth: Steve Jobs was an American inventor and business magnate who had a net worth of $10.2 billion at the time of his death.
-Steve Jobs was known for being the co-founder and chief executive officer of Apple Computers.
-Jobs previously served as the chief executive of Pixar Animation Studios which he helped sell to Disney.
+Steve Jobs was known for being the co-founder and chief executive officer of technology giant, Apple Inc. Jobs also served as the chief executive of Pixar Animation Studios which he helped sell to Disney.

 Early Life: Steven Paul Jobs was born on February 24, 1955 in San Francisco, California.
 His biological parents were Abdulfattah Jandali and Joanne Schieble.
 He was adopted by Paul and Clara Jobs.
 His adoptive father, Paul Reinhold Jobs was a Coast Guard Mechanic who married Clara Hagopian in 1946 after he left the Coast Guard.
 Clara grew up in San Francisco as the daughter of Armenian immigrants.
 After the Coast Guard, Paul was a "repo man," who repaired cars.
 Clara had an ectopic pregnancy, which led the couple to consider adoption.
 Paul and Clara adopted Steve's sister Patricia in 1957.
 In 1959, the family moved to Mountain View, California.
 Paul built a workbench in the garage to pass his love of mechanics along to his son.
 By the time he was 10, Jobs was very into engineering and befriended many of the engineers who lived in his neighborhood.